West Texas has a permanent power problem.

 Tighter regulation means operators are expected to explore alternative options to minimize energy waste, reduce greenhouse gas emissions and improve air quality.
 Natural-gas generators are a good option for environmental reasons because natural gas emits roughly 30% less carbon dioxide than diesel fuel, according to the U.S. Energy Information Administration.
 For example, one West Texas operator recently installed a temporary power system using natural gas, advanced data and smart emissions reducer (SER) devices to meet the U.S. Environmental Protection Agency’s emissions regulations.
 And solutions deploying Selective Catalytic Reduction (SCR), an advanced active emissions control technology system, enable reduction of VOCs, CO and NOX to meet and exceed regulatory requirements.

-In conclusion, the demand for temporary power will likely continue in the coming years due to the production boom in remote areas, such as West Texas, where electrical grids can’t keep up.
+the demand for temporary power will likely continue in the coming years due to the production boom in remote areas, such as West Texas, where electrical grids can’t keep up.
 Expertly designed temporary power solutions can be the right answer for operators to realize reliable power, mitigate risks, protect the environment, manage schedules and reduce costs for large-scale projects.

 About the author: Josh Haugan is an Oil and Gas Business Development Manager based in Houston, Texas.
 Call Aggreko at 1-800-AGGREKO (1-800-244-7356) or visit www.aggreko.com whenever you need to empower your power strategy.